AndrewGreeneCyber/ChenMed-Scorecard/README.md

 **Q:** What does successful de-escalation sound like?
 ✅ **ME:** “I completely understand how frustrating that must be.
 Let’s take care of this together.”

+## PIN Verification

+**Q: What if the STC asked only some of the PIN questions?**
+⚠️ **NI:** All four required PIN questions (*What are you feeling?
+How long has this been going on?
+Are you feeling this right now?
+Are you feeling anything else currently?*) must be asked to ensure accurate symptom documentation.
+Missing one or more results in Needs Improvement.

+**Q: What if the patient provides the information voluntarily before being asked?**
+✅ **ME:** If the patient proactively answers one or more PIN questions unprompted and the STC acknowledges, confirms, and documents the details accurately.
+💡 **Tip:** Encourage the STC to still restate or confirm each response to validate clarity and ensure all required data points are covered.

+**Q: What if the STC enters responses in the system but did not verbally ask the questions?**
+🚫 **NI:** Entering responses without verbal inquiry is non-compliant and considered inaccurate documentation.
+All questions must be **verbally verified** before entry.

+**Q: When is N/A appropriate for this attribute?**
+✅ **N/A:** Only when the call is purely administrative or transactional (e.g., scheduling, benefits inquiry, or general information) where no symptom or PIN-related inquiry applies.

 ---

 # 💼 Business Critical Attributes FAQ